 If you wish to take a course at another institution, for transfer back to your StFX degree, you MUST obtain written permission PRIOR to taking the course.
 This permission is granted through a specific form called a "Letter of Permission".
 Failure to obtain an approved Letter of Permission prior to taking a course at another school will result in denial of transfer for that course.
 (This requirement also pertains to students wanting to use the French Explore program, or any other language immersion program, for credit toward their degrees.)

 The Letter of Permission form can be found on Registrar’s Office Service Site (https://stfx.teamdynamix.com/TDClient/1764/Portal/Requests/ServiceCatalog?CategoryID=11592), in the list of forms, and is submitted electronically.
 When you submit your "LOP", ensure that you receive and email from "Services@stfx" (DO NOT USE THIS EMAIL) with your Ticket information.
-If you do not receive a confirmation pop-up, the submission did not go through and you will need to resubmit it.
-(Sometimes the form "times out".)
-The LOP is sent electronically to a dedicated email account in Academic Advising.
+If you do not receive an email, the submission did not go through and you will need to resubmit it.
+The LOP information is sent electronically to a dedicated email account in Academic Advising.

-After submitting your Letter of Permission, you should send a follow-up email to the pertinent letter of permssion email account, outlining your reason for wanting to take the course(s) at another institutiuon.
+After submitting your Letter of Permission, you should send a follow-up email to the pertinent letter of permission email account (listed below), outlining your reason for wanting to take the course(s) at another institution.
 In that email, you should also include the course description (and course outline or syllabus, when available), or a link to those resources, for each course you wish to transfer.